Ninowis/wordpress-boilerstack/README.md

 ## Quick Start

+Run `npm install` to install project dpendencies.

-Build and run the Wordpress image by running `docker-compose up -d` from the project directory.
+Build and run the Wordpress image by running `npm run docker` from the project directory.

 Complete the Wordpress setup in your browser: http://localhost:8000

+Wordpress admin will be available at: http://localhost:8000/wp-admin/

 ## Documentation